 Biological and Environmental Sciences

-Argent (chairperson), Arrigo-Nelson, Bocetti, Boehm, Caffrey, Hanna, Meiss, Nicholson, Paulson, Tebbitt, Whyte, Zuchelkowski.
+Argent (chair), Arrigo-Nelson, Bocetti, Boehm, Caffrey, Gray, Hanna, Meiss, Nicholson, Paulson, Tebbitt, Whyte, Zuchelkowski

 The Department of Biological and Environmental Sciences is housed in a four-story building equipped with an array of scientific instruments.
 Specialized areas include scanning electron microscope facilities, animal room, greenhouse, herbarium, plant growth facilities and vertebrate teaching museum.